iangrunt/iangrunt.github.io/index.md

 Most documentation I write takes place inside Vim.
 Since the audience for that documentation will be technical readers, Vale is the correct tool for the job because I use the ecosystem of extensions to keep my style consistent.

 ### Alfred - [alfredapp.com](https://www.alfredapp.com/)
-I don't pay for Alfred, and I'm still on Alfred 4, but it is a beautiful tool.
-The free version allows you to intuitively query websites, like GitHub.com and others, all from the keyboard.
+I don’t pay for Alfred, and I’m still on Alfred 4, but it is a beautiful tool.
+The free version lets you quickly query websites, like GitHub.com and others, all from the keyboard.

 The "Web Search" feature is included for free and allows me to do things like search the Gruntwork Knowledge Base quickly.
 For example, my shortcut in Alfred is configured like this: